 This year for Earth Month, Moms Clean Air Force is honoring climate champions who are working hard to fight for the health and future of our children.

-We interviewed Senator Debbie Stabenow (MI) about her work in Congress fighting air pollution and climate change, and about why it’s important to protect the health of Michigan’s families now and for the future.
+Our Michigan field organizer, Elizabeth Hauptman, interviewed Congresswoman Brenda Lawrence (MI-14) about her work in Congress fighting air pollution and climate change, and why it’s important to protect the health of Michigan’s families now and for the future.

-As we mark Earth Month, what are your priorities to tackle climate change to protect the planet, our children, and future generations?
+As we celebrate Earth Day, what are your priorities to tackle climate change to protect the planet, our children, and future generations?

 This year’s theme for Earth Day is “Restore Our Earth,” and Moms are fighting for Justice in Every Breath.
-How do those themes of restoring, rebuilding, and advocating for equity in climate action resonate with you, personally and professionally?
+How do the themes of restoring, rebuilding, and advocating for equity in climate action resonate with you, personally, and professionally?